 - Occasion/statement, design-savvy/collector/gift-giving customer

-Researching trends is one way to determine (and validate) your chosen direction.
+Researching trends is one way to determine (and validate) your chosen direction, and it’s an important step when understanding how to start a jewelry business online.
 Read fashion and jewelry blogs and publications and follow influencers in the space to stay on top of trends for each upcoming season.
 Using Google Trends, you can also see broad global search volume for a particular term.

 But you don’t have to just follow trends—you could also use your jewelry business to start your own.
 That’s what Biko founder and designer Corrine Anestopoulos did, launching her collection based on personal style.
 “Somehow I felt like, just by fluke, I found a market for something new without meaning to,” she says.
 “But it was just my taste.”